MercuryPay/Activate.PHP/README.md

 ##Overview

 MercuryActivate&trade; is a secure enrollment service that enables merchants to apply to Mercury through an online form.
-This code repository is a example web form, written in PHP, that can be used to collect and validate data before submitting it to Mercury.
+This code repository is an example web form, written in PHP, that can be used to collect and validate data before submitting it to Mercury.

 ## Step 1: Choose Your Payload Style and Entry Point